-Provisions 7.1 and 7.3: Performance-related Remuneration for Executive Directors and Key Management Personnel The service contracts for Executive Directors are for a fixed appointment period and do not contain onerous removal clauses.
+Provisions 7.1 and 7.3: Performance-related Remuneration for Executive Directors and Key Management PersonnelThe service contracts for Executive Directors are for a fixed appointment period and do not contain onerous removal clauses.

-At the request from the RC, Management would engage external consultants, as and when required, to carry out benchmark reviews to ensure that the remuneration of the Group CEO, Executive Directors and KMP commensurate with their performance and that of the Company, giving due regard to the financial and commercial health and business needs of the Group as well as other listed companies of the same size and in the same industry.
+The RC carried out an annual review to ensure that the remuneration of the Group CEO, Executive Directors and KMPs commensurate with their performance and that of the Company, giving due regard to the financial and commercial health and business needs of the Group as well as other listed companies of the same size and in the same industry.
 Elements of the Group's relative performance and the performance of the individual Directors form part of the Executive Directors' remuneration packages so as to align their interests with those of shareholders and to promote the success of the Company in the longer term.
-The RC ensures that the remuneration package is competitive and sufficient to attract, retain and motivate Executive Directors and KMP.
-On the other hand, the Company avoids paying more than is necessary for this purpose.
+The RC ensures that the Group CEO evaluates the performance of each KMP through individual assessments before determining and recommending to the RC on the proposed percentage of increment and bonus entitlement for each KMP.
+The RC ensures that the remuneration package is competitive and sufficient to attract, retain and motivate Executive Directors and KMPs.
+At the request of the RC, Management would engage external consultants to carry out benchmark reviews against the current threshold for similar-sized companies as well as those in the shipping industry (public listed and private limited), as and when required.

 The Executive Directors do not receive Directors' fees.
-The remuneration of the Executive Directors and the KMP comprise primarily a basic salary component and a variable component which is inclusive of bonuses and other benefits.
-The variable component, including bonus payout for the Executive Directors and Group CEO is determined based on factors such as the Group's achievement in overall profitability, projected revenue growth, operating cash flow as well as return on operational assets, in particular:
+The remuneration of the Executive Directors (including Group CEO) and the KMPs comprise primarily a basic salary component and a variable component which is inclusive of bonuses and other benefits.

+The variable component, including bonus payout for the Executive Directors (including Group CEO) and the KMPs, is determined based on factors such as the Group's achievement in overall profitability, projected revenue growth, operating cash flow as well as return on operational assets, in particular, the following KPIs were identified for FY2024:

 - 1. The achievement of net profit of the Group and the Company compared to its budget; - 2.
 Operational cash flow achievement compared to its budget/outlook; - 3.
-Revenue Growth achievement compared to its budget; and - 4.
+Revenue growth achievement compared to its budget; and - 4.
 Return on operational assets, achievement compared to its budget.

-The performance of each Executive Director, and the Group CEO is reviewed by the Chairman at the end of each financial year.
-A separate performance assessment is carried out for each Executive Director, and the Group CEO, respectively, some of the areas of assessment includes amongst other criteria, the following:
+The performance of the Group CEO is reviewed by the Board Chairman and RC, collectively, at the end of each financial year.
+A separate performance assessment is carried out by the Group CEO for each KMP, namely, the two (2) Executive Directors and four (4) Managing Directors, who reports to the Group CEO at the end of each financial year.
+In addition to the KPIs specified above, the following factors were also taken into consideration for the performance assessment of the KMPs: